Must-have SaaS email marketing features

 That makes email too big an opportunity to miss.
 So let's dive into the nitty gritty of SaaS application development for email marketing.

-What is an email marketing SaaS platform?
+What is an email marketing SaaS?

 Email marketing software as a service (SaaS) is a cloud platform that's been built to efficiently design, optimize, deliver, monitor and measure personalized and targeted marketing emails to potential and existing customers.